nitinkc/nitinkc.github.io/_posts/Java/2022-08-06-functional-programming.md

 Pure functions are idempotent.
 Can be run many times without any effect.

-Improves concurrency as multiple pure functions can be executed in parellel wihout any sideeffects.
+Improves concurrency as multiple pure functions can be executed in parellel wihout any side effects.

 ---------------------------------